 The resulting plot looks like this:

 Second, notice the relations between the clusters here.
-We can see clusters for big domestic animals — cow, horse, and sheep — close to each other.
-Dogs are not far from them, and also close to the cats cluster.
+We can see clusters of big domestic animals — cows, horses, and sheep — close to each other.
+Dogs are not far from them, and also close to the cat’s cluster.
 Spiders and butterflies are also located close to each other.